-Dr. Archibald has taken an extensive amount of continuing education in neuromuscular dentistry and its effect on TMJ.
+Dr. Archibald has taken an extensive amount of continuing education in physiologic dentistry and its effect on TMJ.
 We use technology to aid in diagnosing occlusal and jaw issues that contribute to the deterioration of the jaw joint.
-Neuromuscular dentistry uses non-invasive techniques to alleviate:
+Physiologic dentistry uses non-invasive techniques to alleviate:

 - Clicking and popping sounds when opening and closing the jaw